vwscc-xtb/vwscc-xtb.github.io/page/exercises/1-mof.md

 ```bash
 rm scoord*
 ```
-Have a look at the simulation by openning the `xtb.trj` file with, e. g., [Molden](https://www.theochem.ru.nl/molden/)
+Have a look at the simulation by opening the `xtb.trj` file with, e. g., [Molden](https://www.theochem.ru.nl/molden/)

 ## Optional
-**xtb** can also be helpful to generate structures relevant for reaction mechanism exploration.
-For example, the Buchwald Hartwig amination of bromobenzene and (S)-3-amino-2-methylpropan-1-ol with a Pd(BINAP) catalyst involves complexation of the intermediate catalyst by the amine.
+**xtb** can also be helpful in generating structures relevant to reaction mechanism exploration.
+For example, the Buchwald Hartwig amination of bromobenzene and (S)-3-amino-2-methylpropan-1-ol with a Pd(BINAP) catalyst involves the complexation of the intermediate catalyst by the amine.
 Try to generate this complex with the following input

  <!-- Tab links -->
 <div class="tab card">